ipogodin/YMCA/README.md

 ### **Usage**
 1. Navigate to a YouTube video.
 2. Click on the YMCA extension icon in your browser toolbar.
-3. Use the popup to:
+3. Use the side panel to:
     - **Generate Comment**: Automatically generate a creative comment based on AI.
-    - **Summarize Comments**: Summarize top comments on the video.
-    - **Enhance Your Comment**: Write your own comment and let the extension refine it.
+    - **Enhance Your Comment**: Write your own prompt and let extension generate personal comment.
-4. Copy the generated comment into YouTube's comment box or let the extension auto-fill it.
+4. Copy the generated comment into YouTube's comment box or let the extension auto-fill it by button press.
+5. P.S.
+Use help button in the top right corner of the side panel for quick instructions.

 ### **Permissions**
 The extension requires the following permissions:
+- **Side panel**: To interact with the customer.
 - **Tabs**: To interact with the currently active YouTube tab.
 - **Active Tab**: For accessing the active tab's URL.
 - **Scripting**: To inject scripts into the YouTube page for content interaction.
 - **Storage**: To save user preferences or history (optional).

 ### **Files**
 - **`manifest.json`**: Defines the extension's configuration and permissions.
-- **`popup/popup.html`**: The user interface for the extension's popup.
+- **`sidepanel/*`**: The user interface for the extension's sidepanel.
+Include html, js and css.
-- **`popup/popup.js`**: Logic for handling user interactions in the popup.
-- **`popup/images/loading.gif`**: Loading spinner displayed during AI operations.
 - **`background.js`**: Manages AI communication, comment generation, and inter-script messaging.
 - **`content.js`**: Interacts with the YouTube page, injecting or reading data as needed.
 - **`icons/`**: Contains the extension's icons in different sizes.